-The SPOR Evidence Alliance research teams regularly respond to health system decision-maker requests for evidence to inform pressing health challenges in Canada and beyond.
+Our expert research teams within the SPOR Evidence Alliance regularly respond to inquiries from decision-makers, providing them with evidence to address persistent, emerging and/or urgent health challenges in Canada and beyond.

 To ensure consistent product delivery, we have developed a series of templates and guidance documents for research teams.